-Being a managerial position, the Promo Manager must know how to perform their job, while also maintain themselves as a leader and a supervisor to others in the department.
+Being a managerial position, the Promo Manager must know how to perform their job, while also maintaining their status as a leader and a supervisor to others in the department.

-Also, it is common for Promotion Managers to be good sales-people as well, having the ability to persuade radio and music television stations to play the label’s records and videos.
+Also, it is common for Promotion Managers to be good sales-people, with the ability to persuade radio and music television stations to play the label’s records and videos.
 To be able to sell their Artist, the individual must stay well-informed on all types of music, along with records from other labels, target markets, and more.
 It’s also beneficial for the Promotion Manager to be personable and creative.

 Unions and Associations